jinote/jinote/README.md

 I am Hojin.

-I am currently pursuing a Masters' degree in Information Systems/Data Analytics.
+I am currently a Business Intelligence Analyst with a Masters' degree in Information Systems/Data Analytics.